What is “competitive fencing”?

 Registration: via USFA.org.
 Competitive USFA Membership is required.

-Points: SYC competitions will award points to the top 40% of the competitive field (rounded up to the next higher integer) to a maximum of 64th place.
-In all SYC Youth events, 3 fencers must compete in order for points to be awarded.
+Points: SYC competitions will award points to the top 40% of the competitive field (rounded up to the next higher integer), up to 64th place.
+In all SYC Youth events, 3 fencers must compete for points to be awarded.

 4. NAC – North American Cup

-Description: these Youth National Tournaments provide a higher-level experience for fencers 10 and under (Y10), 12 and under (Y12) and 14 and under (Y14).
+Description: these Youth National Tournaments provide a higher-level experience for fencers 10 and under (Y10), 12 and under (Y12), and 14 and under (Y14).
 National points may be awarded in these competitions.
-Qualification is necessary for Y10/Y12 events at March NAC (see qualification paths, below).
+Qualification is necessary for Y10/Y12 events at the March NAC (see qualification paths, below), which is the only NAC that includes youth-age events.

-Listed below are NAC’s containing youth events.
-Please refer to the full NAC schedule on USFA for information regarding other NAC’s.
+Please refer to the full NAC schedule on the USFA website.

 Qualification Paths